Live Ingest Server

 INSTALL ducklake; LOAD ducklake;ATTACH 'ducklake:metadata.ducklake' AS lake (DATA_PATH 'otlp_data/');

 CALL otlp_serve('otlp:localhost:4318', catalog := 'lake');-- rows buffer and commit into Parquet under otlp_data/SELECT count(*) FROM lake.main.otlp_logs;Each batch commit writes one Parquet data file per signal plus one DuckLake snapshot.
-After a conservative number of successful automatic row-seals, duckdb-otlp may run best-effort catalog-native maintenance with DuckDB’s non-force CHECKPOINT lake when recent ingest rate and pending bytes leave ample admission headroom; DuckLake owns the actual policy through its settings such as auto_compact, retention, inlining, and target file size.
+After a conservative number of successful automatic row-seals, duckdb-otlp runs best-effort catalog-native maintenance with DuckDB’s non-force CHECKPOINT lake when recent ingest rate and pending bytes leave ample admission headroom.
+On a DuckLake catalog, CHECKPOINT merges adjacent files and expires/cleans old snapshots and data files in one pass — turning the many small per-seal files into compacted, query-efficient files.
+At startup the server sets the DuckLake options CHECKPOINT reads so this is bounded: target_file_size caps the merge output (files already at target are left alone, so re-compaction is O(new), not O(total)), and expire_older_than / delete_older_than (from maintenance_retention_ms) gate how old snapshots/files must be before reclaim.
 See Durability and background commits.

 -